ushka1/manimations/README.md

-# Manim Project
+# Manimations

 ## Animations Preview

-Animations can be previewed on <https://ushka1.github.io/manimations>.
+You can preview the animations on <https://ushka1.github.io/manimations> website.

-Alternatively all finished and rendered animations are available in the [`renders/`](./renders/) directory.
+In addition, all completed and rendered animations can be found in the [`renders/`](./renders/) directory.

 ## Covered Topics